By goal

 4. “Am I being charged now or when it ships?”

 This is timing confusion, and it causes avoidable disputes.
 Three charging modes are common.
-Charge-Later via vaulted card collects payment when the order ships, deposit-upfront, does the same, but also a partial deposit upfront; and then charge-upfront is immediate payment collection at order time.
+Charge-later via vaulted card collects payment when the order ships; deposit-upfront collects a partial deposit now and the rest on ship; charge-upfront takes immediate full payment at order time.

-The chatbot reads the charging method and returns the right timing.
-Usually from the product page itself, which is why pre-order terms belong on the product page as well as the policy pages (your pre-order app can help here).
+The chatbot reads the charging method and returns the right timing, usually from the product page itself.
+That is why pre-order terms belong on the product page as well as the policy pages (your pre-order app can help here).

 5. “What happens if the launch is delayed?”